 What are seizures?

-By definition, a seizure is an uncontrolled, excessive and haphazard neuronal activity of the brain.
-Seizures are commonly known as convulsions and almost always associated with epilepsy.
-Seizure is however a very vast term with many forms, manifestations and of course diverse consequences and complications.
+By definition, a seizure is an uncontrolled, excessive, and haphazard neuronal activity of the brain.
+Seizures are commonly known as convulsions and are almost always associated with epilepsy.
+Seizure is however a very vast term with many forms, manifestations, and of course diverse consequences and complications.

 Classification and clinical features of seizures

 Absence seizures were previously known as petit mal seizures.
-It is a type of seizures in which the patient and his attendants are unable to differentiate if the person is just lost in thoughts or has undergone seizure state.
+It is a type of seizure in which the patient and his attendants are unable to differentiate if the person is just lost in thoughts or has undergone a seizure state.

-They are mostly considered as the most common and actual form of seizures in which contraction and then anextension of limbs occurs associated with other symptoms.
+They are mostly considered the most common and actual form of seizures in which contraction and then an extension of limbs occur associated with other symptoms.

 They are also a form of generalized seizures and involve abrupt movements and jerks of the muscles or groups.
 They are also very common and usually do not involve loss of consciousness like tonic or clonic seizures.

-They are also called as partial seizures.
-In focal seizures, only a certain part of the brain is involved and results in seizures of that specific area.
+They are also called partial seizures.
+In focal seizures, only a certain part of the brain is involved which results in seizures of that specific area.
 Awareness of the affected individual may or may not be sustained.
-Focal seizures are followed by any sort of aura, any sensory aura and patient may also show loss of orientation.
+Focal seizures are followed by any sort of aura, any sensory aura, and the patient may also show loss of orientation.

 Causes of seizures